Bug report #15522

 The GetProjectSettings request is used by the QGIS Web Client (otherwise I wouldn't have noticed it).

 So, in both tests the joined layers are used in the styling and the GetMap returned images are identical, which would be perfect if the performance penalty wouldn't have emerged.

-#20 Updated by Tudor Bărăscu almost 4 years ago
+#20 Updated by Tudor Bărăscu about 4 years ago

 Indeed the problem has dissapeared.

 I tested after and before your commit on the 2_14 branch.

 Thanks a lot!

 Regarding the performance hit, it's still present.

 On the release-2_14 branch, the difference between d708473d5d9ab8e0ad55a7113d7bf9d94a087b2f (from june 13) and the latest commit is quite large.
 By huge I mean almost four times higher for a getmap request.